Humidity has been a factor in weather forecasts for as long as we’ve been getting our news over the air.

 Dew point temperature

 The dew point temperature indicates how humid it is outside.
-Is it going to be muggy and hot, or will it be cool and dry?
+Will it be muggy and hot, or cool and dry?

 How do you measure it?

 The dew point can be measured and calculated.
 A hygrometer is used to measure it directly.
 Such a device is made up of various parts.
 You have a mirror, a light detector, and a light beam in your chamber.
 Dew occurs on the mirror when the air within the chamber cools to the dew point.

 The dew is just many small water drops blocking the incoming light.
 The light detector then detects the blocked light, indicating that the air has reached the dew point.
 The dew point temperature for the air is when dew develops on the mirror and blocks light.

 Modern dew point hygrometers are around the size of a laptop.

 The dew point can be calculated using the temperature of the air and the relative humidity measurement.
 A sling psychrometer is used to measure this.